Section-A (1 mark each)

 - If there is no fertilization, the corpus luteum degenerates causing the endometrium lining to shed and beginning a new cycle.

-(b) About 8% of the human male population suffers from colour blindness while only 0.4% of human female population suffers from this disease.
+(b) About 8% of the human male population suffers from colour blindness, while only 0.4% of the human female population suffers from this disease.
 Write an explanation to show how it is possible.

 Explain the process of transcription in prokaryotes.
 How is the process different in eukaryotes?

-- Colour blindness and Thalassemia are considered to be Mendelian disorder because they are caused by alternation or mutation in a single gene.
+- Colour blindness and Thalassemia are considered to be Mendelian disorders because they are caused by alternation or mutation in a single gene.

 Colour Blindness- Difficulty in recognizing bright colours

-Difficulty in differentiating between shade of same or similar colours,
+Difficulty in differentiating between shades of the same or similar colours,

 It is an autosomal recessive disease.
 It is transmitted from heterozygous parents to the offspring.
-Abnormal hemoglobin molecules are formed that result in anemia.
+Abnormal haemoglobin molecules have formed that result in anaemia.